MorphiNet: A Graph Subdivision Network for Adaptive Bi-ventricle Surface Reconstruction: Experiment

 \subsection{Experimental Setup}

-We evaluated MorphiNet on four datasets: a subset with 232 CT scans randomly chosen from the Scottish Computed Tomography of the Heart (SCOT-HEART) dataset \cite{scot2018coronary}, a subset with 222 CMR scans randomly chosen from the Cardiac Atlas Project (CAP) dataset \cite{govil2023deep}, and two external validation sets -- the Multi-Modality Whole Heart Segmentation (MMWHS) with 20 CT scans \cite{zhuang2018multivariate} and a subset with 20 CMR scans randomly chosen from the Automatic Cardiac Diagnosis Challenge (ACDC) \cite{bernard2018deep}.
-After random scattering, an 80-20 training/testing split is applied to the CAP and SCOT-HEART datasets, respectively.
-All images were interpolated through bilinear interpolation, and all manual segmentations were interpolated through the nearest-neighbour interpolation.
-Both result in a $2\ \text{mm}\times2\ \text{mm}\times2\ \text{mm}$ resolution.
-The data augmentation included Gaussian noise with a standard deviation of 0.01, Gaussian smoothing with an isotropic kernel of 0.25 mean and 1.5 standard deviations, and intensity scaling with a factor of 1.3 -- all operations were applied with 0.15 possibility to individual data.
+For training, we used a subset of 232 CT scans randomly chosen from the Scottish Computed Tomography of the Heart (SCOT-HEART) dataset \cite{scot2018coronary}, and a subset of 222 CMR scans (111 cases at ED and ES) randomly chosen from the Cardiac Atlas Project (CAP) dataset \cite{govil2023deep} consisting of patients with tetralogy of Fallot.
+For testing, hold out splits from SCOT-HEART and CAP, in addition to two external test sets --- the Multimodal Whole Heart Segmentation (MMWHS) with 20 CT scans \cite{zhuang2018multivariate} and a subset of 20 CMR scans randomly chosen from the ACDC \cite{bernard2018deep}.
+The CT and CMR images in our dataset are unpaired.
+After randomization, an 80-20 training/testing split (by participant) was applied to the CAP and SCOT-HEART datasets, respectively.
+Except for the CMR dynUNet input in MorphiNet, where images and manual segmentations are kept in their original resolution, all images were interpolated by bilinear interpolation, and all manual segmentations were interpolated by nearest-neighbor interpolation.
+Both resulted in a resolution of $2\ \text{mm}\times2\ \text{mm}\times2\ \text{mm}$.
+All data and template mesh were registered to the heart coordinate system.
+The data augmentation included Gaussian noise with a standard deviation of 0.01, Gaussian smoothing with an isotropic kernel of 0.25 mean and 1.5 standard deviations, and intensity scaling with a factor of 1.3 --- all operations were applied with 0.15 probability to individual data.